Barkly Roadhouse and Mount Isa Underground Hospital

 Today, visitors can see the last remaining Tent House, which has been relocated to the Underground Hospital site for better accessibility to tourists.

 This historical building started its life in Kuridala, in the Cloncurry Shire.
 In the early 1900s, Kuridala housed a population of 1500, had six hotels, several stores, a hospital and a primary school.

-After mining collapses in 1920, the hospital has been dismantled and moved to Mount Isa where today it serves as an attraction for tourists.
+After mining collapses in 1920, the hospital was dismantled and moved to Mount Isa where it still serves as an attraction for tourists today.

 We really admired the great effort of the Mount Isa community to keep so many impressive collections of antique medical equipment, and rare historical items.
 It is a must-visit when you are in Mount Isa.

 Find out more about the Underground Hospital and Museum.

 The next day, we left Mount Isa and our next destination was Barcaldine Tree of Knowledge, Alpha Murals, Capricorn Caves and The Town of 1770.